Claude Jutra: Death

-Controversy
+Allegations of child sexual abuse

-In 2016, 30 years after Jutra's death, journalist Yves Lever wrote in the book Claude Jutra, biographie and claimed that Jutra was a pederast.
-Lever said that "one of Jutra's victims was under 14 years old."
+In 2016, 30 years after his death, interviews with anonymized friends of Jutra claiming he was a pederast were made public in journalist Yves Lever's book Claude Jutra, biographie, Lever said that "one of Jutra's victims was under 14 years old."
 He also maintained that Jutra's proclivities were known by many people in the industry, "but nobody made a big deal out of it."
-Lever's allegations were not officially proven, as no victims publicly came forward; however, in the wake of the allegations, Québec Cinéma held an emergency meeting to discuss changing the name of the Prix Jutra.
+Lever's attempts to contact who he described as "the main victim" were declined. in the wake of the allegations, Québec Cinéma held an emergency meeting to discuss changing the name of the Prix Jutra.

-On February 17, 2016, La Presse published an interview with an alleged victim of Jutra, who requested to remain anonymous, relating sexual contact ranging from embrace to oral sex from the time the victim was 6 to 16.
-On the same day and based on the information in the same article, the Minister of Culture of Quebec Hélène David asked Cinéma Québec to remove the name Jutra from its prizes recognizing cinematic achievements in Quebec, which they did.
-She also mandated the Commission de toponymie (Quebec Toponymy Commission), a sub-agency of Office québécois de la langue française which reports to the Minister of Culture, to assemble a list of all streets and public places in the province bearing the name Jutra.
-On the same day, Montreal mayor Denis Coderre announced that the city would remove Jutra's name from streets and parks in its jurisdiction.
+On February 17, 2016, La Presse published an interview with an alleged victim of Jutra, who requested to remain anonymous, relating sexual abuse from the ages of 6 to 16.
+On the same day, Cinéma Québec removed Jutra's name from their awards following a request from the Minister of Culture of Quebec, Hélène David.
+To begin the renaming process, she requested the Commission de toponymie (Quebec Toponymy Commission) compile a list of streets and public places in the province bearing Jutra's name.
+Montreal mayor Denis Coderre additionally announced that the city would remove Jutra's name from streets and parks in its jurisdiction.

 Of the controversy, The Globe and Mail wrote: "Few legendary figures have fallen so quickly and so completely.
 Merely 24 hours after the official publication of the first explosive allegation of child abuse against the Canadian cinematic pioneer, the film industry and governments started scrubbing the name Claude Jutra from every trophy, park and street."